Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 show(qprog)

-This is called a fixed hardware ansatz: the configuration of quantum gates remains the same for each run of the circuit, all that changes are the parameters.
+This is called a fixed hardware ansatz in that the configuration of quantum gates remains the same for each run of the circuit, and all that changes are the parameters.
 Unlike the QAOA ansatz, it is not composed solely of Trotterized Hamiltonians.
 The applications of \(Ry\) gates allow us to search the state space, while the \(CZ\) gates create "interference" between the different qubit states.

 Running the VQLS